Peanuts

 Pests and Diseases of Peanuts

-Peanuts are usually untroubled by pest insects and diseases.
-However bandicoots, rats and mice do have a taste for peanuts.
+Be warned that bandicoots, rats and mice like peanuts as much as we do!
 If these pose a problem in your garden cover the crop with fine gauge wire mesh from flowering through to harvest to restrict their access.